miklevin/MikeLev.in/_posts/2025-04-01-connect-with-botify-workflow.md

 ---

-Fast-forward to next day.
-6:30 AM.
-I did some good work at the office finishing out this app, adding real validation of the provided token.
-I also moved a huge Jupyter Notebook of Botify API code examples into the Pipulate repo.
-This will help me get AI coding assistance on projects like this, in addition to forever improving and refining the code examples.
-I can keep some of my Python code native in Notebooks now that I'm becoming adept at using them in the Cursor IDE.
+## Fast-Forward to Wednesday Morning, The Next Day

+> 6:30 AM.
+I did some good work at the office yesterday finishing out this app,
+> adding API Itoken validation.
+I also moved a huge Jupyter Notebook of Botify
+> API code examples into the Pipulate repo.
+This will help me get AI coding
+> assistance on projects like this, in addition to forever improving the Botify
+> API examples.
+I can keep some of my Python code native in Notebooks now that
+> I'm becoming adept at using them in the Cursor IDE.

+**Me**: Summarize the changes we've made since our last worksession.

 ## Summary of Changes Made